AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        end if;
     end Check_Positive;

-The ``if`` statement minimally consists of the reserved word :ada:`if`, a condition (which must be a boolean value), the reserved word :ada:`then` and a non-empty sequence of statements (the ``then`` part) which is executed if the condition evaluates to True, and a terminating :ada:`end if`.
+The :ada:`if` statement minimally consists of the reserved word :ada:`if`, a condition (which must be a Boolean value), the reserved word :ada:`then` and a non-empty sequence of statements (the :ada:`then` part) which is executed if the condition evaluates to True, and a terminating :ada:`end if`.

-This example declares an Integer variable N, prompts the user for an Integer, checks if the value is positive and, if so, displays the integer's value followed by the string " is a positive number".
+This example declares an integer variable N, prompts the user for an integer, checks if the value is positive and, if so, displays the integer's value followed by the string " is a positive number".
 If the value is not positive, the procedure does not display any output.